skysky2333/KmerDecon/README.md

 ## Contributing

-Contributions are welcome!
-Please follow these steps:
+Contributions and PRs are welcome!

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes.
-4. Submit a pull request with a detailed description.

 ## License